Luniam/SimpleKVStore/readme.md

 LSM tree based storage is used for the key value pairs.
 Data is first written into the in memory memtable and write ahead log.
 After the memtable reaches a certain size it is flushed in SStables in disk.

 ### Storage path
-The read and write path takes the following sequence
+The read and write path take the following sequence

 #### Read path
 <ul>